ashierj/superdemo/doc/administration/settings/jira_cloud_app.md

 - [Connect the GitLab for Jira Cloud app](#connect-the-gitlab-for-jira-cloud-app) (GitLab 15.7 and later).
 - [Install the GitLab for Jira Cloud app manually](#install-the-gitlab-for-jira-cloud-app-manually).

+After you set up the app, you can use the [project toolchain](https://support.atlassian.com/jira-software-cloud/docs/what-is-the-project-toolchain-in-jira) developed and maintained by Atlassian to [link GitLab repositories to Jira projects](https://support.atlassian.com/jira-software-cloud/docs/link-repositories-to-a-project/#Link-repositories-using-the-toolchain-feature).
+The project toolchain does not affect how development information is synced between GitLab and Jira Cloud.

 For Jira Data Center or Jira Server, use the [Jira DVCS connector](../../integration/jira/dvcs/index.md) developed and maintained by Atlassian.

 ## Set up OAuth authentication